Fishing ReportLake Ferguson - 10/17/2018 2:34:27 PM

-As of 9/12 the MS River Stage at Greenville is near 22 ft. and will be on a steady rise for the remainder of the week.
+As of 10/17 the MS River Stage at Greenville is near 35.8 and rising.
+Water levels are well above normal for this time of year.

 For current river stages and forecasts click on the following link:

-Bass should be continuing in their normal summertime patterns.
 Look for fish to be in water less than 10 feet deep near structure along the shoreline.
-Top water lures like buzz baits are often good this time of year.
-Other good bait choices include deep diving crankbaits and soft plastics.
+Good bait choices include deep diving crankbaits and soft plastics.
 Try fishing around the rip rap banks and piers on the north eastern shoreline.
 Best times of day should be early morning and late evening.

 For bream, look for fish in water less than 6 feet deep, especially around logs brush tops, or other structure.
-There were reports of anglers catching big bream near and around stump island, which is located on the northern end of the lake.
-These anglers used crickets, but red worms are also a good bait choice.
-Majority of the fish are being caught early in the morning, sunrise until around 11am when the temperatures began to rise.
+Most anglers use crickets, but red worms are also a good bait choice.

 Crappie should be suspended out in deeper areas of the lake.
 Most crappie anglers at Ferguson this time of year troll with jigs or minnows.